shapr/extralogical.net/projects/mobile.md

 Instructions
 ------------

-_Step 1:_ print this template onto a piece of coloured card.
+1. Print this template onto a piece of coloured card.
 You can buy this from art supply shops; I recommend a weight of around 300 gm<sup>-2</sup>.
-Make sure you choose a colour you like!
-If you want the fish to be different colours I’m afraid you’re simply going to have to print this out several times on different coloured sheets.
+If you want the fish to be different colours I'm afraid you're simply going to have to print this out several times on different coloured sheets.

-_Step 2:_ cut out the fish shapes with a sharp knife, and use a hole punch (or possibly a scalpel) for the eyes.
+2. Cut out the fish shapes with a sharp knife, and use a hole punch for the eyes.
 Then use a large needle to make a hole through the fin, where indicated.

-_Step 3:_ take some fine cotton thread, and thread it through the fin hole.
-Tie the end to the main piece of thread, so the fish won’t fall off.
-You can now attach the fish to a coathanger or circular piece of wire, and hang the completed mobile from a lampshade, or something else high enough to ensure you don’t bump your head on it.
+3. Take some fine cotton thread, and thread it through the fin hole.
+Tie the end to the main piece of thread, so the fish won't fall off.
+You can now attach the fish to a coat hanger or circular piece of wire, and hang the completed mobile from a lampshade, or something else high enough to ensure you don’t bump your head on it.

-_Step 4:_ admire your handiwork.